awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 The process logs are shipped only when the Fluent Bit process successfully starts\.
 If there is a failure while starting Fluent Bit, the process logs are missed\.
 You can only ship process logs to CloudWatch\.
 To debug shipping process logs to your account, you can apply the previous `ConfigMap` to get the process logs\.
 Fluent Bit failing to start is usually due to your `ConfigMap` not being parsed or accepted by Fluent Bit while starting\.

-**To stop shipping Fluent Bit process logs**
+### To stop shipping Fluent Bit process logs<a name="stop-fluent-bit-process-logs"></a>

 Shipping Fluent Bit process logs to CloudWatch requires additional log ingestion and storage costs\.
-To exclude process logs in an existing `ConfigMap` setup, do the following steps.
+To exclude process logs in an existing `ConfigMap` setup, do the following steps\.

-1. Locate the CloudWatch log group automatically created for your Amazon EKS cluster's Fluent Bit process logs after enabling Fargate logging.
+1. Locate the CloudWatch log group automatically created for your Amazon EKS cluster's Fluent Bit process logs after enabling Fargate logging\.
 It follows the format `{cluster_name}-fluent-bit-logs`\.

-2. Delete the existing CloudWatch log streams created for each pod's process logs in the CloudWatch log group\.
+1. Delete the existing CloudWatch log streams created for each pod's process logs in the CloudWatch log group\.

-3. Edit the `ConfigMap` and set `flb_log_cw: "false"`\.
+1. Edit the `ConfigMap` and set `flb_log_cw: "false"`\.

-4. Restart any existing pods in the cluster\.
+1. Restart any existing pods in the cluster\.

 ## Test application<a name="fargate-logging-test-application"></a>